direct-assemblee/DirectAssemblee-Android/README.md

 1) One for `debug` build variant, located in `src/debug` folder, corresponding to development Firebase project.
 2) One for `release` build variant, located in `src/release` folder, corresponding to production Firebase project.

-###  Fabric
+###  Crashlytics

-This project uses Fabric to report crashes in release build variant.
+This project uses Firebase Crashlytics to report crashes in release build variant.
 You should register with Crashlytics and get your own API key and build secret if you want to build it with crashes reporting.
-To set these information, see the [documentation](https://docs.fabric.io/android/fabric/settings/working-in-teams.html) from Fabric
+To set these information, see the [documentation](https://firebase.google.com/docs/crashlytics) from Firebase

 ##  API